GWLab-UML/Protocols/Molecular_labwork/Histology_Slide_Prep.md

 | 15   | xylene sub          | 2 min         |
 | 16   | xylene sub          | 2 min         |

 3. Once all staining steps are completed, let the slides air dry for a few minutes.
-Re-parafilm Eosin Y and hematoxylin containers.
+Put the hematoxylin and eosin into the bottles off to the sides.
 (Make sure to fill out data sheet placed on top of the hood)
 4. Add a drop of xylene substitute mounting medium to cover the tissue on the slide.
 Add the coverslip, being careful not to create bubbles.
 Let sit overnight
 5. Slides are ready to be imaged!